Sparker95/Vindicta/Project_0.Altis/SaveSystem/readme.md

 }

 // Actual method which saves this object
-// Each class which needs saving will implement this on its own,
-// But will have a similar algorithm void save(storageInterface* saver) {
+// Each class which needs saving will inherit this method private void save(storageInterface* saver) {
-    // Before serialization we might do some setup this.preSave();
+    // Before serialization we might do some setup this.preSave(saver);

     serializedObj = this.serialize(ATTR_SAVE);  // Serialize all vars marked for saving into an array

     saver.saveVariable( this,               // A unique string, our reference serializedObj);     // Data to save

-    // Save objects which we own as well: forEach this.compositions do { // Let's imagine that Composition is some other class _x.save(saver);
+    // Clear up all the extra variables we have made for serialization this.postSave(saver);
 }

+void postSave() {    // call after saving
+    // Do our stuff
+    // Save other objects we own as well
+    // ...
+    forEach this.compositions do { // Let's imagine that Composition is some other class _x.save(saver);
+    }
     forEach this.vehicles do {
         _x.save(saver);
     }

-    // Clear up all the extra variables we have made for serialization this.postSave();
-}

-void postSave() {    // call after saving
-    // Do our stuff
-    // ...

     // Call parent class postSave
     parent::postSave();